erikinfo/GPT-4Vision4AnkiCards/README.md

 # GPT-4Vision4AnkiCards

-**Installation Requirements**
+This tool allows to automatically create Anki Cards for any topic you like.
+Basic programming experience is needed to run the function and a ChatGPT-Plus Subscription, as well as some time for inserting the Prompts with the ready-made pictures.

+## Installation Requirements

-    Install Anki: Follow the official installation guide to get Anki on your machine.
+1. **Anki**: Follow the [official installation guide](https://apps.ankiweb.net/) to get Anki on your machine.
-    Install AnkiConnect: You can find the installation instructions on the AnkiConnect GitHub repository.
+2. **AnkiConnect**: Easy Installation instructions can be found on the [AnkiConnect GitHub repository](https://github.com/FooSoft/anki-connect).

-**Usage**
+## Usage

-1. Generate Images for ChatGPT
+### 1. Generate Images for ChatGPT

-Use the extract_convert_save function in the make_pictures_for_chatgpt.py to create compact pictures.
+Use the `extract_convert_save` function in the `make_pictures_for_chatgpt.py` script.
 Provide it with the PDF file of your choice.

+**Note**: ChatGPT Plus is required for this functionality.

-2. Interact with ChatGPT
+### 2. Interact with ChatGPT

-Note: Ensure you have ChatGPT Plus to utilize this feature.

-After generating the images, manually provide them to ChatGPT with the appropriate prompts (you can see an example in the prompt.txt).
-ChatGPT will then generate a JSON with the desired format.
+After generating the images, manually provide them to ChatGPT with your prompts.
+ChatGPT will then produce a JSON in the desired format.

-3. Create Anki Cards
+### 3. Create Anki Cards

-Pass the generated JSON into make_cards.py to transform them into Anki cards.
+With the generated JSON, run `make_cards.py` to create the Anki cards.